jdmaasakkers/cs205_prelimreport/README.md

 ### Future work
 We will continue work along three different avenues:
 - Optimize the hybrid parallization using OpenMP + MPI and do a more rigurous benchmark including running on 8 compute nodes on Odyssey.
 - Optimize the Spark parallalization for AWS, implement GPU acceleration, and benchmark for different setups.
+We will also add visuals illustrating the workflow.
 - Build a framework where custom images can be imported into the learning algorithm.